Name:

 Amplify helps you secure your application while providing an easy sign-in experience for your users.
 This experience is influenced by your security strategy.
 This security strategy includes the authentication method, security credentials, and enabling additional verification when needed.

 • Authentication is a process to validate who you are (abbreviated as AuthN).
 The system that does this validation is referred to as an Identity Provider or IdP.
 This can be your own self-hosted IdP or a cloud service.
-Oftentimes, this IdP is a external provider such as Apple, Facebook, Google, or Amazon.
+Oftentimes, this IdP is an external provider such as Apple, Facebook, Google, or Amazon.

 • Authorization is the process of validating what you can access (abbreviated as AuthZ).
 This is sometimes done by looking at tokens with custom logic, predefined rules, or signed requests with policies.